evie404/hugo-blog/content/posts/the-invisible-menace.md

 ## Epilogue

+One writes to seek validation, to be right.
+This author would actually love to be proven wrong, as being correct means the demise of the economy and the suffering of countless families.
 At this point, my opinion (not investment advice) that we are entering an era not unlike the Great Depression has concluded.
 I hope you find yourself sufficiently aware and informed.
 If not, feel free to reach out to me for questions, for it is my (potentially self-presumptions) duty to inform those around me.

 Now if you care for staying around, I will now wildly speculate on what happens after this collapse, assuming there will be one.
 This is the part that gets more political and perhaps even delusional, as if the main body wasn’t wild enough.